Unitychain/zkvote-node/README.md

     - Store in browser localStorage
 2. **Propose/Join**
     - Proposer
-        - Use `zkvote-web` to propoese a new subject
+        - Use `zkvote-web` to propose a new subject to be voted on
     - Joiner
-        - Use `zkvote-web` to join an existed subject
+        - Use `zkvote-web` to join an existing subject
 3. **Exchange VC**
     - Joiner sends its identity commitment to proposer via other network
       - For example: email, SMS...